keanutaufan/cpp-dsa/DataStructure/Queue/README.md

 The queue will be implemented as a template class, which means that the queue can store elements of any type.
-Because C++ template classes and methods can not be implemented in separate `.cpp` files, the implementation of the stack will either be in the header file itself or separate implementation file that will be included in the header file.
+Because C++ template classes and methods can not be implemented in separate `.cpp` files, the implementation of the queue will either be in the header file itself or separate implementation file that will be included in the header file.
 This repository will use the latter approach, using an `.ipp` file as the implementation file.